Renault Arkana (2021-2024) Review

 If you want something that looks a little more special than a Renault Captur but don't want to stretch to a premium alternative like the BMW X2, the Renault Arkana could be a good choice.
 Its hybrid engines mean it'll be cheap to run, while you get a lot of standard equipment for your money.

-The Arkana's list prices are quite strong when new but there are some decent savings available on the used market.
-Just remember that it's not a car that you'll particularly enjoy driving, especially in hybrid form.
+The Arkana's used prices prove there are some decent savings available on the second-hand market.
+Just remember that it's not a car you'll particularly enjoy driving, especially in hybrid form.

 The Renault Arkana E-Tech hybrid model is the most popular, which means there'll be more available on the used market.
 It's cheap to run, but while it'll run at low speeds on electric power alone for short periods as soon as the engine is woken up it's unrefined.